crocodilestick/Calibre-Web-Automated/README.md

 1. Successfully install CWA using the steps above and confirm it's working by running the included `check-cwa-install.sh' binary from the CLI of your Calibre-Web container as described above in Step 7
 2. While the container is running, from your main shell (use `exit` to return to your main shell if your still in the container's CLI) run the following command to generate an image of your newly modified Calibre-Web container, exactly as it's currently configured:
     > `docker commit calibre-web calibre-web-automated`
-    - Replace `calibre-web` with the name of your Calibre-Web container if it differs and you can also replace `calibre-web-automated` with whatever you like as it is only the name the image being generated will have
+    - Replace `calibre-web` with the name of your Calibre-Web container if it differs and you can also replace `calibre-web-automated` with whatever name you like
 3. Once the process is finished, you can check the image was successfully created using the following command to list all current available docker images on your system:
     > `docker image ls`
 4. Once you've confirmed the image was created successfully, edit your docker compose file so that the variable `image` is now as follows: